Jon Rahm ‘relieved’ after ending title drought with win at LIV Golf Hong Kong

 Sign up now: Get the biggest sports news in your inbox

-HONG KONG – Despite a bogey on his 18th hole, Jon Rahm did enough to card a six-under 64 on March 8 to win the LIV Golf event in Hong Kong by three shots for his first victory since LIV Chicago in September 2024.
+HONG KONG – Despite a bogey on the 18th hole, Jon Rahm celebrated with a fist pump.
+His six-under 64 on March 8 was enough to win the LIV Golf event in Hong Kong by three shots for his first victory since LIV Chicago in September 2024.

-No wonder the 31-year-old Spaniard was beaming from ear to ear as he finally went one better after four-consecutive runner-up finishes on the Saudi-backed circuit.
+The 31-year-old Spaniard was beaming from ear to ear as he finally went one better after four consecutive runner-up finishes on the Saudi-backed circuit.

 “Very relieved, just happy I could enjoy the walk down the 18th,” the two-time Major champion said at Hong Kong Golf Club after finishing on 23-under 257, with two Belgians – Thomas Detry (67, 260) and Thomas Pieters (66, 261) second and third respectively.